atsign-foundation/at_gauges/PACKAGE_EXAMPLE.md

 The EXAMPLE.md should explain what the package does and how to use it as shown with a working application that covers the main features of the package.
 -->
-## [package-name] example
+## at_gauges example
-The [package-name] package is designed to make it easy to add [primary-function] to a flutter app with the following features:
+The at_gauges package is designed to make it easy to add beautiful gauges to a flutter app. with the following features:
 - Feature 1
 - Feature 2